aakella1/quarkus-workshop-labs/09-Quarkus-HibernateORM.didact.md

 In previous steps we deployed our sample application as a native binary.
 Now let’s switch to a JVM-based deployment from here on out.

-Re-build the application as an executable JAR using the **Package App for OpenShift**:
+Re-build the application as an executable JAR

 ```